 QUINNIPIAC RIVER (SOUTHINGTON - CHEMICAL RELEASE).
-DEEP is recommending that the public avoid portions of the Quinnipiac River in Southington from West Queen Street downstream to South Main Street (Route 10) and avoid consumption of fish from this section of the river due to a chemical release (hexavalent chromium compound).
-Water quality sampling is ongoing to to assess the impact of the release.
+DEEP has lifted last week's recommendation that the public avoid portions of the Quinnipiac River in Southington from West Queen Street downstream to South Main Street (Route 10).
+As was the case prior to the release, this section remains a Class 1 Wild Trout Mangement Area, so all trout must be released unharmed immediately upon capture.